Moein-Khajehnejad/NNPoisson/README.md

 - _n_regions_ : An integer defining the number of brain regions available in the dataset.
 - _iterations_ : An integer to specify the maximum number of training iterations.
 - _episodes_ : An integer to define the number of runs in each training iteration before the loss function on the test set is calculated.
-- _time_limit_ : A constant tensorflow identifying the maximum trial length in seconds ($W$ parameter in the manuscript).
+- _time_limit_ : A constant tensor identifying the maximum trial length in seconds ($W$ parameter in the manuscript).
 - _n_batches_ : An integer to specify the number of batches for each run.

 **Outputs:** The output would be: